CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 The decision between a digital camera and DSLR depends on the type of photography.
 Generally, regular digital cameras work for family photos or special events.
 But for complicated shots, a DSLR is best.
 DSLRs offer more control over settings, plus have interchangeable lenses for wider angles and zooming.
 This allows for more creativity.

-You may also like: How to take senior pictures with a DSLR camera
+You may also like: Can a DSLR camera be hacked

 Pros and Cons